Princess Oghene: Career

-Oghene’s passion for fashion started from a tender age and was greatly influenced by her mother.
+Oghene’s passion for fashion started early and was greatly influenced by her mother.
 She came to limelight when she became the face of Delta Soap, alongside Sandra Okagbue.
 However, she officially started her fashion career in 2004 when she launched her fashion store.
 In 2005, she founded GMYT fashion academy, while still undergoing her undergraduate studies.
 In 2017, she launched the GMYT Foundation, an NGO focused on women empowerment and training of fashion entrepreneurs.

 In 2019, she was recognized by the Women's Choice Awards Africa, as the model of the year.
 She was also named the Enterprising Fashion Designer of the Year for Green October Event 2017 and was recognized for her contribution to the fashion industry in the 2016 Green October Event.

 In April 2024, Princess was awarded an honorary doctorate from Prowess University Delaware at the Africa's under 40 CEO Awards and Summit which she was also a recipient.